Quadratic Thurston maps with few postcritical points

-Let $f$ be a Thurston map. \emph{The ramification portrait} of $f$ is a directed labeled graph which we denote $G_f$.
-The vertices of $G_f$ are given by the points in $Z_f:=P_f\cup C_f$.
+The \emph{dynamical portrait} of $(f,Y)$ is the labeled directed graph whose vertices are points in $Z_f:=Y\cup C_f$.
 A directed edge connects vertex $v$ to vertex $w$ if and only if $f(v)=w$.
 The label of such an edge is given by the local degree of $f$ at $v$.

+The {\it static portrait} of $f$ is a labeled directed graph with directed edges between two disjoint sets: directed edges originate in vertices $Y$ and terminate in a disjoint copy of vertices $P_f$.
+A directed edge connects vertex $v$ to vertex $w$ if and only if $f(v)=w$.
+The label of such an edge is given by the local degree of $f$ at $v$. \end{definition}

+Intuitively, the static portrait of a marked cover is the dynamical portrait with the domain and range no longer identified.

-We say that Thurston maps $f$ and $g$ have equivalent ramification portraits if and only if there is a bijection $h:Z_f\rightarrow Z_g$ so that $h\circ f=g\circ h$ on $Z_f$ and $h$ preserves edge labels (i.e. the local degree of $f$ at $z\in Z_f$ is identical to that of $g$ at $h(z)$).
-Clearly if Thurston maps $f$ and $g$ are combinatorially equivalent, they have equivalent ramification portraits.
+We say that marked covers $(f,Y_f)$ and $(g,Y_g)$ have \emph{equivalent portraits} (dynamical or static) if and only if there is a bijection $h:Z_f\rightarrow Z_g$ so that $h\circ f=g\circ h$ on $Z_f$ and $h$ preserves edge labels (i.e. the local degree of $f$ at $z\in Z_f$ is identical to that of $g$ at $h(z)$).
+If Thurston maps $f$ and $g$ are combinatorially equivalent, they evidently have equivalent portraits.